How To Choose The Best Travel Backpack

 In no particular order, here is my list of the best travel backpacks for travel.
 This includes some of those that I’ve personally used and recommended, and some of those that I’ve seen in a store, perhaps even tried, but did not buy.

-- ARPENAZ 40 LITRES BACKPACK: This backpack is a great fit for those weekenders and newbie travellers without no special requirements.
+• ARPENAZ 40 LITRES BACKPACK: This backpack is a great fit for weekenders and newbie travellers without any special requirements.
 It comes with features including adjustable padded straps, chest straps, side handles, interlocking zips, and compression straps.
 The only problem is, it’s only top-loading.

 And here’s one for a laptop + camera bag…